alterNERDtive/EDDiscovery-wiki/Using-voice-packs.md

 ![](http://i.imgur.com/9bd7jql.png)

-Each event may be enabled/disabled using the column here shown Always True/Enable.
+(Image out of date) Each event may be enabled/disabled using the column here shown Always True/Enable.
 Set this to disable to turn the event off.

 See the [[Action pack Edit|Using the edit Add On Action Files Menu]] for more information.